Sk3pz/calc_lib/README.md

 ### Features

 * Basic algebraic operations
-* Proper order of operations
+* Proper order of operations (functions are always evaluated first, then PEMDAS)
 * Optional defined variables
 * Integer operations and floating point operations (either/or)
 * Functions such as log, sin, cos, tan, etc.